Take your readers on a heroine's journey

 FAQ

-You might like to take your manuscript to a select number of beta readers before coming to me.
+That said, I do recommend that you take your manuscript to a select number of beta readers before coming to me.
 Doing so will potentially help you to identify any big problems with your book (from a reader's perspective) that you can fix yourself.

-NB Always be sure your beta readers are well matched and sensitive to your subject.
+Pro tip: Always be sure your beta readers are well matched and sensitive to your subject.

 WHAT UNIQUE QUALITIES DO YOU BRING TO EDITING?